Do you love to decorate for the holidays? Did you know that Christmas trees are the ultimate symbol of the season?

 If you choose to make the 3-foot trees, you will want to use soft garland.

-I have done both soft and wire garland and soft is much nicer to look at outside than its more sparse sister, wire garland.
+I have done both soft, and wire garlands, and soft is much nicer to look at outside than its more sparse sister, wire garland.

-Look for soft garland that is at least 50 feet even for the small trees, and doubled for the large ones.
+Look for a soft garland that is at least 50 feet even for the small trees and doubled for the large ones.

 Invest in zip ties.